energyandcleanair/.github/docs/standards-r.md

 ## Linted style

-For many of our best practices for R, we use [`lintr`'s default settings].
-The exception is an extended maximum line length of 100 characters.
+For many of our best practices for R, we use [`lintr`'s default settings] which is based on the `tidyverse` best practices.
 For our default config, you can copy the [example `.lintr`] file to your repo to get these.
+Your repository can overwrite these settings where appropriate, for example, if you're migrating the repository or the changes to meet some of the requirements would be too much to make.

 ## Additional practices